Salazar-AI-Associates/Reddit-web-scrapping-project/README.md

 We use SemVer for versioning.
 For the versions available, see the tags on this repository..

-#License
+# License

 This project is licensed under the Apache 2.0 License - see the LICENSE.md file for details.

 # Acknowledgments
 •	Although NLP seems it didn’t work for this specific instance, is something to keep exploring in the future.

-•	For a more explanations refer to the power point presentation on the repo
+•	For a more explanations refer to the power point presentation on the repo.

 •	This was a student project, but it has potential to be commercial tool with some modifications.
 See the Jupyter notebook for more details.